 Folic Acid vs Folate

-Folate is an essential nutrient, especially during pregnancy.
+Folate is an essential nutrient, especially during pregnancy and when trying to conceive.
 The benefits of folate, or vitamin B9, are well established.
 Yet even care practitioners can be unaware of how differently the distinctive forms of folate act in the body.
 It’s easy to be confused by the various terms or to assume they are interchangeable.
 Once you know the differences, you’ll understand how critical it is to seek out the right form.

 What is folate?